Sina30/kedi_elevator/README.md

 ## Installation

-To install the Modern Elevator System, simply add the `kedi_elevator` folder to your server's resources directory and ensure that the `ox_lib` and `kedi_ui` resources are also installed.
+To install the Modern Elevator System, simply add the `kedi_elevator` folder to your server's resources directory and ensure that the `ox_lib` resources are also installed.
 Then, add `start kedi_elevator` to your server.cfg file.

 ## Usage